Birketts LLP - True Picture

 Vacation scheme

-We offer a two week Summer Vacation Scheme, during this period interns will spend time in four mini training seats, be involved in client meetings, attend a mock trial and join us for several social events.
+Shape We offer a two week summer vacation scheme, during this period interns will spend time in three mini training seats, be involved in client meetings, attend a mock trial or an interviewing and negotiation exercise and join us for several social events.
+Our vacation scheme runs in all seven of our offices and is our main route to gaining a training contract.

 This Firm's Rankings in